andruuuh/bootcamp-schedule/README.md

 **SOFT SKILLS**
 - The Camp is also very helpful improving my soft skills, such as communication and teaching.
 - I was able to help other students fixing their bugs or show them an alternative way to achive their goal.
 Loved it.

+***

+#### 2nd Day of School: 31.08.2021

+**PROGRAMMING**
+- Today, we talked about the Terminal a lot.
+I was and still am getting more and more familiar and comfortable with it.
+I now know, why I love Linux this much ❤️.
+- Right know, I thought about making my README at least a little prettier and more readable and discovered how to make a horizontal line.
+One way is doin it like this -> `***`

+**SOFT SKILLS**
+- We finally got our Buddy for the next two weeks.
+I was and still am a little concerned about mine, cause he missed out the whole afternoon and I can't reach him as well.
+Hope, he's doin good either way.
+- I learned, that the Class is always down for a helping hand.
+Wanna mention Cecilia, who had my back at 10 pm.
+We learned and helped eachother simultaneously and discovered our break-throughs.

+***

+**Enough for today, it is getting late.. see y'all tomorrow.**